asvch/jobtracker/readme.md

 2. Follow MongoDB Atlas [Setup Guide](https://docs.atlas.mongodb.com/getting-started/) to create a database collection for hosting applications
 3. In app.py set 'host' string to your MongoDB Atlas connection string
-4. Create an application.yml file in the /backend directory with the specifications:
+4. Create a .env file in the /backend directory with the specifications:

-username: <MongoDB Atlas cluster username>
+- MONGODB_HOST_STRING: MongoDB Atlas cluster link
-password: <MongoDB Atlas cluster password>
+- BASE_FRONTEND_URL: The url of the port is it exposed

 5. For testing through CI to function as expected, repository secrets will need to be added through the settings.
 Create individual secrets with the following keys/values:

-MONGO_USER: <MongoDB Atlas cluster username>
+- MONGODB_HOST_STRING: MongoDB Atlas cluster non-prod link
-MONGO_PASS: <MongoDB Atlas cluster password>
+- BASE_FRONTEND_URL: The url of the port is it exposed

 ## License

-The project is licensed under the [MIT](https://github.com/Kashika08/application-tracking-system/blob/main/LICENSE) license.
+The project is licensed under the [MIT](https://github.com/CSC-510-G55/project1-ats/blob/project2/LICENSE) license.

 ## How to Contribute?

-Please see our CONTRIBUTING.md for instructions on how to contribute to the repository and assist us in improving the project.
+Please see our [CONTRIBUTING.md](https://github.com/CSC-510-G55/project1-ats/blob/project2/Contributing.md) for instructions on how to contribute to the repository and assist us in improving the project.

 ## Team Members